-This vocabulary subset looks at exchanges of resources from an independent or neutral viewpoint (not the viewpoint of one of the Agents in the exchange).
+Here we look at exchanges of resources from an independent or neutral viewpoint (not the viewpoint of one of the Agents in the exchange).
 For example, from one Agent's viewpoint, the exchange may be a Purchase, from the other Agent's viewpoint, it might be a Sale.
-From the neutral viewpoint, it is an exchange of resources, with usually at least two flows of resources, one from each direction.
+From the neutral viewpoint, it is an exchange of resources, with usually at least two flows of resources, from different directions.
 So for example, the seller might give some goods to the buyer, and the buyer might give some money to the seller.
 Or in a barter exchange, one agent might give the other some books, and the other agent might compensate with some cookies.

-In ValueFlows, we want to track not only the offers and promises, but also the actual flows of resources in networks, in all directions.
-And we want to support exchanges that don't involve money as well as those that do.
+Exchange is ubiquitous on the internet today, with offers everywhere.
+In ValueFlows, we track not only the offers and promises, but also the actual flows of resources in networks, in all directions.
+And we support exchanges that don't involve money as well as those that do.

 Valueflows enables multilateral exchange agreements as well.
 Any number of agents can commit to flows where they provide something and flows where they receive something.
 This way creating a reciprocal cycle in the flows graph.
 So for example, Alice can provide apples from her orchard to Bob, who can provide accommodation to Claire, who can provide tutoring to Alice's children.
 Such exchanges can happen in infinite number of possible ways, as long as all agents participating agree on specific reciprocal cycle in the flows graph.

 We also support non-reciprocal one-way transfers, such as in a gift economy.
 However, an exchange implies at least two transfers with reciprocity.

 Exchanges as modeled in VF actually relate to flows within agreements, not resources directly.
 Flows involved in transfers of rights and responsibilities are more obvious.
 Process related flows can also imply a transfer, and can thus be used as part of an exchange.